Druyv/Metis/README.md

 ```
 </details>

-Once the webinterface for adding/changing courses/assignments, this step will no longer be necessary - but it is for now!
+Once the webinterface for adding/changing courses/assignments is implemented this step will no longer be necessary - but it is for now!

 # Credits